Have you ever seen this strange instrument that looks like something out of a science fiction movie?

-Robert Moog - along with Leon Theremin - is one of the main people responsible for popularising the theremin.
-And in 2022, Moog is the best-known manufacturer of this instrument.
+Robert Moog - along with Leon Theremin - is one of the main people responsible for the popularization of the theremin.
+And in 2023 Moog is the most famous manufacturer of this instrument.

 The Moog Etherwave is the most popular model.
 This one has a frequency range of 0Hz to 4.2 kHz and a dynamic range of 70dB, giving you incredible flexibility.
 You can even limit these ranges with the "Pitch Range" knob and "Volume Range" knob.

 The great thing about modern theremins like this is that you have additional options to customise the sound.
 With the Moog Etherwave, you can adjust the sound with the "Brightness" and "Waveform" knobs.
 This gives the musician much more flexibility and sound design possibilities.

 In addition, there is a mute switch input to connect a mute pedal - very practical for ending sounds - and CV inputs to control a synthesizer.

 Overall, I think this model is really well done - all the additional functions are very practical and useful and make the Theremin a great all-rounder.